usethesource/rascal-website/courses/RascalAmendmentProposals/RAP18/RAP18.md

 ## Dynamic Semantics

-* for a type correct program the dynamic semantics of Rascal remains unchanged.
+* for a type correct program the dynamic semantics of Rascal remains (almost) unchanged.
 In Rascal we only have concrete function instances, which all carry their own defaults.
 * for type-parametrized programs, type instantation must be extended to keyword parameters
+* the dynamic version of `subtype` must reflect the static semantics and will change the way typed variable patterns match or don't match.

 ## Implementation